Purlins vs Structural Steel: Why Structural Steel is the Superior Choice

 Strong, Durable, and Fabricated to Order

-A structural steel building is made from hot-formed RHS steel members in H or I beam shapes.
-These universal steel beams can be up to 20mm thick and are welded and fabricated to order, as well as being hot-dip galvanized for corrosion resistance and durability.
+In contrast, structural steel buildings are constructed using hot-formed RHS steel members shaped into H or I beams.
+These beams can be up to 20mm thick and are fabricated to order.
+Additionally, they undergo hot-dip galvanization for unmatched corrosion resistance and durability.

 Share by: